dfreilich/summaries/CleanCode.md

 ### Tests
 #### T1: Insufficient Tests
+A test suite should test everything that could possibly break.
+Teh tests are insufficient so long as there are conditions that have not been explored by the tests, or calculations that have not been validated.
 #### T2: Use a Coverage Tool
+Coverage tools report gaps in your testing strategy, and make it easy to find `if` or `catch` statements whose bodies haven't been checked.
+Use them~
 #### T3: Don't Skip Trivial Tests
+Trivial tests are easy to write, and their value in documenting the code is higher than the cost to produce and run them.
 #### T4: An Ignored Test is a Question about an Ambiguity
+If you are unsure about a behavioral detail, we can express those questions as a commented out test, to verify exactly what the behavior should be.
 #### T5: Test Boundary Conditions
+Take special care to test boundary conditions.
+We often get the middle of an algorithm right, but misjudge the boundaries.
 #### T6: Exhaustively Test Near Bugs
+Bugs tend to congregate.
+When you find a bug in a function, it is wise to do an exhaustive test of that function.
+You'll probably find that the bug was not alone.
 #### T7: Patterns of Failure are Revealing
+You can diagnose problems, by finding patterns in the way test cases fail.
 #### T8: Test Coverage Patterns can be Revealing
+Looking at the code that is or isn't executed by passing tests gives clues to why the failing tests fail.
 #### T9: Tests Should Be Fast
+A slow test is a test that won't get run.
+When things get tight, it's the slow tests that will be dropped from the suite.
+So *do what you must* to keep your tests fast.

 ## Best Quotes
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)